 Arathusa Safari Lodge is not a budget lodge by any stretch of the imagination, but it’s also not considered an ultra-luxurious one either which is why we like it.
 In fact, when including food, accommodations, wines & spirits, game drives, and guided walks, the lodge’s rates seem like an exceptional value.

 With that in mind, a good way to cut costs is to diversify your time between self-guided tours and private game reserves.
-We’d suggest that you do the self-guided tour (in Kruger National Park) before visiting the private game reserves because if you do it vice versa you won’t be ending your time in the area on a highlight.
+We’d suggest that you do the self-guided tour or a wildlife photography safari tour in Kruger National Park before visiting the private game reserves because if you do it vice versa you won’t be ending your time in the area on a highlight.
 Trust us!

 Another budget option that we’ve seen many fellow travel bloggers go on is an African overland tour.
 After viewing some of their experiences, this is something we’d never want to do.
 In fact, it kind of sounds like a nightmare.